msmanek/getting-a-gig-pm-edition/README.md

 #### Some Notes:

 Product Management Internships tend to be few and far between.
 And they tend to be quite selective too.
 So a good tactic to employ is to get an internship doing something easier to get into first (i.e. software engineering) and then use the contacts you make to help you land the interview.
-Also, something that helps a lot is referrals as big companies tend to give preference to them.
+Also, something that helps a lot is referrals.
+Big companies tend to give preference to them.

 A lot of smaller companies/startups tend to have product managers as well.
 Often with them, they will not have an established PM Program.
-But, if you find the right decision maker and sway their opinion, you can actually end up with an internship that way (IMO this is the more effective and true to PM way to do it anyways if big company life is not for you or if you do not get into big companies).
+But, if you find the right decision maker and sway their opinion, you can actually end up with an internship that way (IMO this is the more effective and true to PM way to do it, especially if big company life is not for you or if you do not get into big companies).

 #### Internships:

 - [Microsoft Explore Program](https://careers.microsoft.com/students/explore) - Internship program aimed at first and second year students by Microsoft.
 You get a chance to work as a dev and as a pm during the course of a summer.
 People have been able to do this and convert this to a return offer as a PM intern.
 - Microsoft Program Management Internship - One of the more straightforward PM internships to get into.
 Microsoft tends to fill up spots early though, so aim to apply to this one by late August, early September if you want it the following summer (ex: apply in September 2016 for Summer 2017 internships).
-Reach out to your Microsoft Recruiter (every school tends to have one assigned to them).
+Reach out to your [Microsoft Recruiter](https://careers.microsoft.com/recruiters) (every school tends to have one assigned to them).
-- Google APM Intern - One of the most selective and exclusive PM Internships.
+- [Google APM Intern](https://www.google.com/about/careers/jobs#!t=jo&jid=/google/associate-product-manager-intern-summer-1600-amphitheatre-pkwy-mountain-view-ca-1029330310&) - One of the most selective and exclusive PM Internships.
 Definitely hard to get into.
 They publish the day that applications open, so apply on that day to maximize your chances.
 - LinkedIn Product Management Internship - This one is a newer one, so there are fewer spots (for summer 2017, apparently there is max 10 spots)
 - Yelp Product Management Internships - I personally do not know much about this beyond the fact that it does in fact exist.
 - Data Dog Product Management Internship - same with this